-- Reservations should be submitted for home purchases that are expected to be underwritten and closed within 45 days od submission (\NOTE: USDA 502 Direct loans may require more time to close). - For the last quarter of the year, Members should only submit reservations anticipated to close no later than December 31st of the current year.
-New reservations should only be submitted in the year that the home is expected to close.
+- Reservations should be submitted for home purchases that are expected to be underwritten and closed within 45 days of submission (NOTE: USDA 502 Direct loans may require more time to close). - For the last quarter of the year, Members should only submit reservations anticipated to close no later than December 31st of the current year.
+The members will be given advance notice of the cutoff dates to submit the file for underwriting approval and closing deadlines.
+Reservations will be submitted in the year that the home is expected to close.

-Additional funding may also be available under SystemVisionTM Only Assistance and/or IDA Matching Funds.
+Additional funding may also be available for IDA Matching Funds.
 NCHFA will communicate with Members about funding availability throughout the calendar year.